kiran3807/python-promise-tutorial/README.md

 ##Promises to the rescue :

-The Promise is a design pattern
-That allow you to write asynchronous code in a "synchronous" manner. instead passing callbacks around you can simply chain the calls thus greatly simplyfying the logic flow of the code.
+The Promise is a design pattern that allow you to write asynchronous code in a "synchronous" manner. instead passing callbacks around you can simply chain the calls thus greatly simplyfying the logic flow of the code.

 Here is a language agnostic example of how promises work :
 ```
 promise = returnsPromise()

-success() {
+success(asyncResult) {
   /* Does some thing when async operation resolves successfully */
-  anotherPromise = returnsAnotherPromise()
+  result = someOtherAsyncFunction()
-  return anotherPromise
+  return result
 }

-failure() {
+failure(error) {
     /* on failure of the async operation */
 }

-anotherSuccess() {
+anotherSuccess(asyncResult) {
     /* do something on success */
 }
-anotherFailure() {
+anotherFailure(asynResult) {
     /* handle failure */
 }
 promise.then(success, failure).then(anotherSuccess, anotherFailure)